LuisAquije123/LuisAquije123/README.md

 - 🔭 I’m currently working on Backend Development
 - 🌱 I’m currently learning Cybersecurity
-- 👯 I’m looking to collaborate on web/mobile projects
+- 👯 I’m looking to collaborate on Web/Mobile projects
 - 🤔 I’m looking for help with Cloud Computing
-- 💬 Ask me about nodejs, vue, c++
+- 💬 Ask me about Nodejs, Vue, C++
 - 📫 How to reach me: luisaquijequiroga11@gmail.com